tveness/shinigamigone/README.md

 # Shinigamigone filter list

-In tandem with [ShinigamiEyes](https://github.com/shinigami-eyes/shinigami-eyes), this is a uBlock origin filter list which will hide social media posts marked as transphobic/anti-LGBT
+In tandem with [ShinigamiEyes](https://github.com/shinigami-eyes/shinigami-eyes), this is a uBlock origin filter list which will hide social media posts/comments from users marked as transphobic/anti-LGBTQ+

 Currently supporting
 - [x] Reddit